DaVinci Resolve MCP server

 Information Retrieval

-• project://timelines - List all timelines in the current project
+• project://timelines - List all timelines in current project

-• mediapool://current - Get information about the current media pool folder
+• mediapool://current - Get current media pool folder information

 • system://status - Check DaVinci Resolve connection status